ualsg/semantic-riverscapes-dataset/README.md

 A total of **14 categories** are selected for annotation, namely:
 1. building
 2. cottage
-3.under construction place
+3. under construction place
-4.tree
+4. tree
-5.grass
+5. grass
-6.water grass
+6. water grass
-7.soil
+7. soil
-8.hard ground
+8. hard ground
-9.water
+9. water
-10.sky
+10. sky
-11.human
+11. human
-12.car
+12. car
-13.boat
+13. boat
-14.void
+14. void

 ## Data collection
 A DJI Mavic Air 2 UAV was used to obtain geo-tagged aerial oblique imagery from an altitude range of 20 to 70 metres.